david-millett/minecreeper/README.md

 I also put new difficulties into the game, which required dynamically changing various parameters and the size of certain elements.

+### Step 5 - Styling

 It was at this later stage that I started to transform the game into how I wanted with *CSS*.
 I really wanted to instill several distinct vibes into the game, including tongue-in-cheek/shlocky horror and retro arcade style.
 This informed the visual look of the game and my audio choices.
 All images are pixel/bit style, which I think meshes well with minesweeper, as the board is itself composed of squares.
 To give the game life, I used gifs in some cases and created my own animations in others - for example to make it look like the tombstones were glowing.
 This was achieved by creating different stills which were then linked together using `#keyframes` in *CSS*.

 Sound effects were added, including a shrill scream when players lose.
 A fast paced bit-tune style soundtrack was selected - I really wanted to instil a sense of urgency and frenetic energy into the game, which I hope this music helps achieve!